Bootstrapping string models with entanglement minimization and Machine-Learning: Crossing-symmetric parametric representations

-{$c_{\ell}^{(n)}\ge 0$ due to unitarity.} $\ell$ runs over spins of the exchanged states.
-We specify the spectrum of the states and this acts as an input in our set up. \begin{itemize}\item For open superstring, at mass-level $n$ we have $0\le \ell\le n-1$ with $n-\ell \equiv 1, \mod 2$. \item In case of the bosonic string and its deformations, the condition is $0\le\ell\le n$ at mass-level $n$. \end{itemize}
+$c_{\ell}^{(n)}\ge 0$ due to unitarity. $\ell$ runs over spins of the exchanged states.
+We specify the spectrum of the states and this acts as an input in our set up. \begin{itemize}\item For open superstring, at mass-level $n$ we have $0\le \ell\le n-1$ with $n-\ell \equiv 1, \mod 2$. \item In case of the bosonic string and its deformations, the condition is $0\le\ell\le n$ at mass-level $n$. \end{itemize} Finally we obtain the following parametric representation for the tree-level amplitude